Embedded leadership changes what is actually possible

 Real time context

-You can’t coach a leader effectively based on their recollection of what happened.
+You cannot develop a leader well based on recollection alone.
 People filter, rationalise, and edit.
-Being in the room means working with what actually happened, not what someone remembers.
+Working inside the rhythm of the function means working with what actually happened.

 System installation